intel/rohd-hcl/doc/components/adder.md

     print('${sum.value.toBigInt()}');
 ```

-## One's Complement Adder Subtractor
+## Ones' Complement Adder Subtractor

 A ones-complement adder (and subtractor) is useful in efficient arithmetic operations as the
 end-around carry can be bypassed and used later.

-The `OnesComplementAdder` can take a subtraction command as either a Logic `subtractIn` or a boolean `subtract` (the Logic overrides the boolean).
+The [OnesComplementAdder](https://intel.github.io/rohd-hcl/rohd_hcl/OnesComplementAdder-class.html) can take a subtraction command as either a `Logic` `subtractIn` or a boolean `subtract` (the Logic overrides the boolean).
 If Logic `carry` is provided, the end-around carry is output on `carry` and the value will be one less than expected when `carry` is high.
 An `adderGen` adder function can be provided that generates your favorite internal adder (such as a parallel prefix adder).

-The output of `OnesComplementAdder` is a `sum` which is the magnitude and a `sign`.
+The output of  [OnesComplementAdder](https://intel.github.io/rohd-hcl/rohd_hcl/OnesComplementAdder-class.html) is a `sum` which is the magnitude and a `sign`.

-Here is an example of instantiating a `OnesComplementAdder` as a subtractor, but saving the `carry`:
+Here is an example of instantiating a  [OnesComplementAdder](https://intel.github.io/rohd-hcl/rohd_hcl/OnesComplementAdder-class.html) as a subtractor, but saving the `carry`:

 ```dart
     const width = 4;